Medical model of disability: Components and usage

 Pathology tends to classify physiological or mental states to "Normal", "More", and "Less".
 This creates an illusion of one "Normal" size fits all.
 But there will be people who are outliers in this schema, and "their normal" isn't everyone's normal.
 Trying to bending back to the accepted normal may actually harm them, for example DSPD (Delayed sleep phase disorder).

 While personal narrative is present in interpersonal interactions, and particularly dominant in Western Culture, personal narrative during interactions with medical personnel is reduced to relaying information about specific symptoms of the disability to medical professionals.
 The medical professionals then interpret the information provided about the disability by the patient to determine a diagnosis, which likely will be linked to biological causes.
 Medical professionals now define what is "normal" and what is "abnormal" in terms of biology and disability.

 In some countries, the medical model of disability has influenced legislation and policy pertaining to persons with disabilities on a national level.

 The International Classification of Functioning, Disability and Health (ICF), published in 2001, defines disability as an umbrella term for impairments, activity limitations and participation restrictions.
 Disability is the interaction between individuals with a health condition (such as cerebral palsy, Down syndrome and depression) and personal and environmental factors (such as negative attitudes, inaccessible transportation and public buildings, and limited social supports).

 The altered language and words used show a marked change in emphasis from talking in terms of disease or impairment to talking in terms of levels of health and functioning.
+According to a 2016 scoping review for the NIHR Journals Library, the WHO's International Classification of Functioning, Disability and Health (ICF) has been valued for its standard terminology and definitions, its ability to provide comparable data across international surveys, and its potential to inform national and international disability policies.
+The ICF can be used alongside other WHO instruments such as the ICD and has been applied to studies exploring the prevalence of disability and its measurement.
 It takes into account the social aspects of disability and does not see disability only as a 'medical' or 'biological' dysfunction.
 That change is consistent with widespread acceptance of the social model of disability.